Contents

 You can also set up a request process to allow your employees to request inventory items through a purchase request process.

-A purchase request process allows employees to create one request for inventory and non-inventory process, making it easier.
+A purchase request process allows employees to create one request for inventory, and a non-inventory process makes it easier.

 Inventory valuation